goodlux/DOCtor-C/README.md

 1. Clone this repository
 2. Fire up Claude Desktop
 3. Start a conversation with Claude
-4. Let Claude guide you through the initialization dialogue
+4. Point Claude to your documentation directory
 5. Watch as your documentation takes shape!

 ## 📂 Repository Structure